-In 1913 Hinemoa the first film made in New Zealand was filmed in Rotorua, and today Waiariki Film Studios are bringing studio infrastructure to the Bay of Plenty region and building this regions industry of the future.
-Our long term vision is to establish a world-renowned indigenous film hub, supporting local filmmakers, and growing the New Zealand Film industry.
+In 1913, "Hinemoa", the first film made in New Zealand, was filmed in Rotorua and today Waiariki Film Studios is bringing studio infrastructure to Rotorua and building this region's industry of the future.
+Waiariki Film Studios' vision is to establish a world-renowned indigenous film hub, supporting local filmmakers, and growing the New Zealand film industry.

 Stage 2 & 3 of Waiariki Film Studios

-The Studios at White St are stage 1 of infrastructure Development in the region.
-Waiariki Film Studios are working towards a Stage 2 Soundstage retrofit of a large scale warehouse and have confirmed funding towards this venture.
-Stage 3 is a green fields build of the Indigenous Film Making Hub - comprising of studios, production office, workshop / mill, backlot, local industry venders and workforce development.
-Waiariki Film Studios has firm partnerships and support with Rotorua Lakes Council, Rotorua Economic Development, Funding Trusts and local Iwi in these developments.
+The studios at White Street were created in stage 1 of infrastructure development.
+Stage 2 sees Waiariki Film Studios working toward the soundstage retrofit of a large-scale warehouse and has received confirmed funding toward this venture.
+Stage 3 is a green-fields build of the indigenous film-making hub comprising studios, production office, workshop and mill, backlot, local industry venders and workforce development.
+Waiariki Film Studios has firm partnerships with and support from Rotorua Lakes Council, Rotorua Economic Development, funding trusts, and local iwi in these developments.

-Waiariki Film Studios is committed to increasing the crew depth of the Wider Bay of Plenty Region in order to service large scale productions.
-There is an already existing experienced crew base across the region, who are either working locally or commuting to the main centres to work on large scale productions.
-With Tauranga and Taupo only an hours drive way, Producers can easily supplement the existing Rotorua crew base with these crew in order to service their productions crewing needs and Waiariki Film Studios are happy to make the connections for you.
-We have successfully partnered with the Ministry of Social Development MBIE and Greenstone TV to run Tohea, an earn and learn apprenticeship that gave 20 local youth the opportunity to get a step up into the industry, and are committed to running programmes like this on all future large scale productions that shoot in the region.
+Waiariki Film Studios is committed to increasing the crew depth of the wider Bay of Plenty region in order to service large-scale productions.
+Already there is an experienced crew base across the region who are either working locally or commuting to the main centres to work on large-scale productions.
+With Tauranga and Taupō only an hour's drive way, producers can easily supplement the existing Rotorua crew base with these crew in order to service their production's needs.
+Waiariki Film Studios is happy to make the connections for you.
+We have successfully partnered with the Ministry of Social Development, Ministry of Business, Innovation and Employment, and Greenstone TV to run Tohea, an earn-and-learn apprenticeship that gave 20 local youth the opportunity to get a step up into the industry, and are committed to running programmes like this on all future large-scale productions that shoot in the region.

 Meet the team

-Glenn Dougal is the Managing Director of WAVE Creative Communications Agency and has over 25 years international marketing, branding, TV production and communications experience.
+Glenn Dougal is the managing director of WAVE Creative Communications Agency and has more than 25 years of international marketing, branding, TV production and communications experience.
 Based in London and Tokyo for seven years, Glenn has worked for the BBC and Medialink (a specialist Nasdaq listed broadcasting consulting agency) advising large and small companies on marketing and communications campaigns.
-Glenn also is a director of the charity Legacy Funerals, chairs Marketing Professionals Bay of Plenty, and Film Bay of Plenty.
+Glenn also is a director of the charity Legacy Funerals, and chairs Marketing Professionals Bay of Plenty, and Film Bay of Plenty.